thejmazz/js-bioinformatics-exercise/README.md

 easily scalable RESTful APIs - on any request the server can take it without being stuck handling someone else - the callbacks will flow in when they are ready.

+Take a look at the [output][collect-seqs-output] `node collect-seqs.js` produces.
+Lines `156` to `257` look interesting, they are all from *Saccharomyces cerevisiae* strains.
+Wonder how much conservation is there?
+For now though - let's just compare everything - the filtering function is not that clean and fairly  hardcoded.

 [jshint]: http://jshint.com/
 [bionode-ncbi]: https://github.com/bionode/bionode-ncbi